oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

     cursor.executemany('insert into mytable (mycol) values (:1)', data)

-Named binds can be performed by passing an array of dicts, where the keys match the bind varible placeholder names:
+Named binds can be performed by passing an array of dicts, where the keys match the bind variable placeholder names:

 .. code-block:: python